orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

   * https://github.com/clhenrick/BushwickCommunityMap - can reverse engineer this as a guide.
   * https://www.mapbox.com/mapbox.js/example/v1.0.0/layers/

   > **Pros:**  Combines a lot of tools.
 Good to have in-house knowledge of all these libraries, APIs.
-**Cons:** development time may be a bit longer than straight up CartoDB.
+**Cons:** development time may be a bit longer than straight up CartoDB, but could be launched as a phase 3 development stage after proof of concept developed on CartoDB or OpenLayers.

 ###ESRI JavaScript API - Proprietary
 This is the same approach Andrew used with the Flex API (getting depracated) and the SilverLight API I developed in 5 years ago (also getting deprecated).